Effective Date: August 7, 2020

 2. Managing your newsletter/communications preferences

-You may select whether or not you wish to continue to receive newsletters or other communications by changing your account settings on the email and notifications page of the My Account section of the Services.
-In addition, you may "opt out" of receiving any category of subscription, marketing or promotional email from Avvo by following the unsubscribe instructions or using the unsubscribe links within the emails we send.
-Please note, however, that as long as you maintain an account, you may not "opt out" of receiving service or account-related emails from Avvo.
+You may select whether or not you wish to continue to receive newsletters or other communications from Avvo by changing your account settings on the email and notifications page of the My Account section of the Services.
+In addition, you may "opt-out" of receiving any category of subscription, marketing or promotional email from Avvo by following the unsubscribe instructions or using the unsubscribe links within the emails we send.
+You may "opt-out" of receiving of other emails from our affiliates and partners by following the unsubscribe instructions included in each email.
+Please note, however, that as long as you maintain an account, you may not "opt-out" of receiving service or account-related emails from Avvo.

 Requests for information; disclosure for enforcement purposes